RayHightower/RayHightower.com/contact/index.md

 ### Old School Contact Info

-Fastest contact happens through email and the contact form (above).
+You'll get a faster response through email and/or the contact form (above).
 Old school methods are available, and _slower_.

 Raymond T. Hightower<br/>
 President<br/>